jjziets/DCMontoring/README.md

 ```
 after this set the templet telegram.message using this https://github.com/jjziets/DCMontoring/blob/main/telegram.message

-## createing a rule
+## creating a rule
-There are two ways to do this the easy way is to go to the dashboard and panle and set the rule on there
+There are two ways to do this the easy way is to go to the dashboard and panel and set the rule on there
 ![image](https://github.com/jjziets/DCMontoring/assets/19214485/5303cca4-868e-47ac-8822-4724e1e7bb9e)

-or under alert rule.
+or under the alert rule.
 ![image](https://github.com/jjziets/DCMontoring/assets/19214485/81f74ca2-ef67-48f5-9deb-0db0c1c6c701)

-in bot cases you will start at the create rule page
+in bot cases, you will start at the create rule page
 ![image](https://github.com/jjziets/DCMontoring/assets/19214485/cd4747d7-8cde-4932-9f4e-d015cf0213cf)
 ![image](https://github.com/jjziets/DCMontoring/assets/19214485/57302e7c-a244-4cbd-8cc2-7f78ba72dfcb)